Parts and Materials Technician Certificate Loading...

 Students who successfully complete Semester 1 will qualify to challenge the AIT Training First Period Exam for Parts and Materials Technician.
 These students will also continue on to Semester 2 and upon successful completion of the second semester will qualify to challenge both the Parts and Materials Technician AIT Second Period Exams.
 In addition, students who successfully complete semesters 1 and 2 will be placed in a work practicum for a four-week period.

-Our 36-week program includes a work experience to give you practical experience along with the theory and hands-on training.
-You will be able to challenge the 1st- and 2nd-year apprenticeship exams, putting you well on your way to both Journeyman tickets.
+Our 36-week program includes a work experience to give students practical experience along with the theory and hands-on training.
+Students will be able to challenge the 1st- and 2nd-year apprenticeship exams, putting them well on their way to both Journeyman tickets.

 Students who successfully complete the required credits are eligible to receive a Certificate in Parts and Materials Technician.
-Once you have completed all program requirements, please apply to graduate.
+Once students have completed all program requirements, they may apply to graduate.

 Apprenticeship information can be accessed by visiting the AIT website at http://tradesecrets.alberta.ca.